bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 79°
+- 78°
-- Mostly Clear
+- Clear
-- 83% humidity
+- 86% humidity
 - 4 mph wind
-- 23% cloud cover
+- 0% cloud cover
 - 44 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.2 inches of rain expected in the next 48 hours
+- 0.22 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>